wstrausser/ff_data_py/docs/scoring_models.md

 ---

 ## `committed_turnovers`
-Point values for committed turnovers.
+Scoring parameters for committed turnovers.
 Values here are universal and apply to offensive, defensive, and special teams players.
 In the case of defenses, these values are only applied in the rare case that a defensive player **commits** a turnover, not when they **force** a turnover (forced turnovers are in the `dst` section).
 That is, a defensiver player making an interception and subsequently fumbling the ball on the same play will receive a point value corresponding to the `interception` field in the `dst` section, followed by an additional (usually negative) point value according to the `fumble` field in this section.

 ### `fumble`
 *int* or *float* -- Point value awarded for a committed fumble, regardless of whether the fumble was recovered by the opposing team or not.